wp-plugins/subtitles/README.txt

 1. The input prompt for subtitles.
 2. The front end view of a blog post with a subtitle.
+3. Subtitles are shown in post and page pages in the Dashboard.

 == Changelog ==